Developing a Successful Farm Business with Pigs

 The bulk of the course happens on your own time, with discussions, readings, and assignments in Teachable, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from presenters and ask questions in real time.
 If you miss one, they are always recorded and posted for later viewing.

 Jason is social worker turned farmer and owner of Diamond Hills Farm, a pasture based cow/ calf operation in Hudson, New York.
-When he is not grazing, watering, or calving he is the Livestock Educator for the Ulster County Cooperative Extension Office.
+He worked for several years as the Livestock Educator for the Ulster County Cooperative Extension Office.
 He gets up early, tries to stay up late, and likes looking at his collection of unread books.
 He enjoys talking farm and has an opinion and possibly advice on most anything relating to livestock.
 He is happiest at that time of year when you can smell the soil but not the cold.

 StartHow to Raise Pigs on Pasture, v1.0 - 3.0 by Forrest Pritchard